Support for Widows and Orphans in Nepal

 After serving for many years with the correspondence course and helping Resham with the women’s ministry, she was able to hand over these responsibilities to others with the vision and ability to carry on, and devoted her full time to GLOW.
 Now Sita looks back and can say, “I do not have the words to describe the joy that I have in me to be able to fully commit myself to this ministry.”

 GLOW’s mission is to provide support and vocational training for widows, support and educational opportunities for orphans, and to help the poor.
-In 2015 they were able to provide 20 children with education scholarships.
+In 2021, the pandemic has driven many families deeper into poverty.
+But they were able to provide school supplies to 400 children studying in public schools and nutritional packets to 500 children.
 Sewing and tailoring training for single women, widows and the poor is GLOW’s highlighted skill-based project and has allowed many such women to benefit and become self-sustaining.
-Currently they have centers in Pokhara, Nawalparasi, the Dang district, and a fourth location is being planned in Makawanpur.
+Currently they have 19 girls involved in the tailoring program.

 GLOW is also helping in three areas affected by the killer earthquakes that came to Nepal in the spring of 2015.
 They provide relief in the form of distributing food, blankets, and warm clothes and also install water supply pipelines in villages where they would normally have to walk a mile to fetch water.
 They are also helping to construct toilets, repair ones that were destroyed, and educate and raise awareness about basic health and hygiene issues.
 Ladies at their training center in Pokhara are producing reusable sanitary pads for women to use during their monthly periods.